Theme

 Where it fits

-This fits best in the ecosystem layer rather than the pure model layer.
+Compare it within the ecosystem layer rather than the pure model layer.
 It is more relevant to readers comparing OCR stacks, parsing workflows, and document-AI infrastructure than to readers looking for a single end-user AI app.

 Reporting note